Seroma is a pocket of clear fluid which sometimes develops following a surgery.

 Other suggested factors for seroma development: unproven

 Many ideas that have been considered as risk factors for developing seroma, from just about every conceivable aspect of the procedure and the patient.
 Some studies have looked at factors of the blood; anemia, blood transfusion and blood loss during surgery.
 Others have considered technical aspects of the surgery itself.
-These include: the kind of scalpel used, the angle of incision, the type of anesthesia used, various aspects of suturing and latissimus dorsi flaps, the use of ‘adhesive glues’, the type and pressure of dressing used, whether the area is immobilized and the amount of time before immobilization is removed (for shoulder surgeries), the length of the operation, the type of seroma drainage (closed suction drain versus static drain, multiple channel vs. multiple holes), or the use of a fibrinolysis inhibitor.
+These include: the kind of scalpel used, the angle of incision, the type of anesthestic used, various aspects of suturing and latissimus dorsi flaps, the use of ‘adhesive glues’, the type and pressure of dressing used, whether the area is immobilized and the amount of time before immobilization is removed (for shoulder surgeries), the length of the operation, the type of seroma drainage (closed suction drain versus static drain, multiple channel vs. multiple holes), or the use of a fibrinolysis inhibitor.

 Only the severity of breast surgery has a proven bearing on seroma development

 Other studies regarding risk of seroma following breast cancer surgical treatment have looked at pre-existent conditions such as hypertension and diabetes mellitus, and any previous biopsies.
-Radiation treatment and adjuvant therapies have also been considered.
-Specific histological features including the size and grade of tumor, hormone receptor status, lymph node status ( positive or negative for breast cancer metastasis), number of lymph nodes removed ( in axillary surgery) have also been considered.
+Radiation treatment and neoadjuvant chemotherapy therapies have also been considered.
+Specific histological features including the size and grade of tumor, hormone receptor status, lymph node status ( positive or negative for breast cancer metastasis), number of lymph nodes removed (in axillary surgery) have also been considered.
 Some studies have even considered body-type and general health issues such as the size of the breasts, age, body weight, and smoking.
 Again, none of the above listed factors have been proven to have any consistent influence on risk of seroma, with the exception of severity of surgery.
-(MRM vs. BCS)
+Modified Radical Mastectomy (MRM) versus Breast-conserving Surgery (BCS)

 Treatments of seroma